StephenDsouza90/trustly-parliament-challenge/README.md

 The relevant keys and values that this api has are:

-**tilltalsnamn**
+- **tilltalsnamn**
-**valkrets**
+- **valkrets**
-**uppgift**
+- **uppgift**
-**bild_url_192**
+- **bild_url_192**

 Link to the member's api: http://data.riksdagen.se/personlista/?iid=&utformat=json

 ### Merge

-In order to merge a speech to a member, the speech data will be filtered for the relevant keys and values and will be linked to a member data through the reference key **intressent_id**.
-The member data will also be filtered for the relevant keys and values.
-The speech data will get updated with the relevant member data by combining both data sets together and present a merged data.
+In order to merge a speech to a member, the speech data is filtered for the relevant keys and values and is linked to a member data through the reference key **intressent_id**.
+The member data is also filtered for the relevant keys and values.
+The speech data is updated with the relevant member data by combining both data sets together and presents a merged data.

 ## AsyncIO

-The `parliament_challenge_asynchronous.py` implements the Trustly Parliament Challenge asynchronously allowing the app to run multiple request concurrently.
-In concurrent programming, multiple tasks have the ability to run in an overlapping manner making the app to run faster and efficeintly.
+The `parliament_challenge_asynchronous.py` implements the Trustly Parliament Challenge asynchronously allowing the app to run multiple requests concurrently.
+In concurrent programming, multiple tasks also have the ability to run in an overlapping manner thus making the app to run faster and efficeintly.

 The `asyncio` is a built-in Python package that runs on a single-thread (called the event loop) allowing for cooperative multitasking among the coroutine functions.
-An asynchronous fucntions can “pause” while waiting on their ultimate result and let other functions run in the meantime.
+A coroutine fucntion can “pause” while waiting on their ultimate result and let other functions run in the meantime.

 To make this app run concurrently, the keywords `async/await` are used to define the coroutine functions.
 Furthermore, each speech data is updated with a memeber data in a seperate task, eliminating the dependencey between each mergers.